-If there’s one major battle on this particular front, that would have to be between Python and R. The field of data science being relatively new, many data scientists are debating which should be the prominent programming language for big data.
+If there’s one major battle on this particular front, that would have to be between Python and R. The field of data science being relatively new, and many data scientists are debating which should be the prominent programming language for big data.
 Python has been around for a while, specifically more in academic circles, but its real strength lies in Natural Language Processing.
 If your big data project deals with neural networking, Python will likely be the best fit for you.
 It’s a traditional object-oriented language, one that stresses added levels of productivity and readability.
 Data scientists that prefer Python over the alternatives are usually those who work in an engineering environment.
 The deeper into data analysis you go, the more likely you’ll be using Python.

 Not to be outdone by Python, R offers its own advantages over its rivals.
 R is popular among data scientists with a background in statistics.
 Think of R as the programming language that’s best for user-friendly data analysis and any project that’s heavily involved in statistics.
 If you’re also engaged in a big data project that uses extensive graphical models, R will be your go-to language.
 With adaptations coming from data scientists and researchers, R appears to be one of those programming languages that can adapt to changing needs.
 There still might be an adjustment period to reach R’s maximum productivity level.